 The new page experience update Google is in the midst of rolling out is introducing some new ranking factors, including your core web vitals.
 This includes site speed and overall page experience.
 Check out our recent post on the Page Experience Update and what it means for you for more information.

 5. Don’t Hide Content in Tabs

-– If you’ve got content tucked away in drop down menus or have to just click in general to reveal content, scrap it.
-There’s no proof to say that Google is against content that’s in tabs, but people tend to engage with the content more-so when it is just out in the page.
+If you’ve got content tucked away in drop-down menus or have to just click in general to reveal content, scrap it.
+There’s no proof to say that Google is against content that’s in tabs, but people tend to engage with the content more so when it is just out on the page.
 These signals can help your pages rank somewhat better.

 Digital Funnel understands that trying to do your own SEO when you are not an expert can be extremely difficult.
 That is where our SEO agency comes in to help.
 We offer loads of services throughout Ireland.
 Check out some of them below.

 Maybe you aren’t ready to jump right into SEO and want to focus on a website build or PPC ads instead.
 Our team of experts can help with either of those.
 If you have an idea of what your business needs, give us a call and we can start by making a plan.
 Even if you are clueless and need some pointers on what your business needs, get in touch.
 We will be happy to get your business found online.

 If you have found this article interesting why not check out some of our other blogs like how to write meta descriptions, how to increase website speed and common technical SEO issues?
 Or for more check out our blog section.